jameskkk/NvGraphicsCardSwitcher/README.md

 # NvGraphicsCardSwitcher
-A library of NVidia graphics card switcher via NVAPI with Visual Studio 2013 .Net
+A library of NVidia graphics card switcher via NVAPI with Visual Studio 2013 .Net.
+It will show how to switch graphic cards from Intel to NVidia.

 <img src='./NvGraphicsCardSwitcherTest.png' width=300>
 <img src='./NVSettingsPanel.png' width=800>